saurabhatram/movies-app/README.md

 # movies-app

-Movies site made with React
+Movies site made with React.

-Users can
+In this users can

 1. Search for latest Movies
 2. Add to favourites